The AIDA model is gone. As modern marketing evolves, this once-indispensable pillar is pushed to the past tense; it’s rendered as obsolete.

 In short, to have the freedom to accept any and all leads, your business needs to be exceptional in ALL areas.

 Have a look at Zillow landing page for Premier Agent.
 Look at how the radio boxes are being used to qualify the type of lead right in the form.
+This is one of the better lead capture page examples.

 This information will help their sales agent and will inform their marketing communication.
 Because they know the type of lead, they can structure their communication right from the start to suit their needs.